mariohevia/comparison-evolutionary-algorithms/README.md

 a proposed new metric to capture the parallel and sequential optimization time.
 From the modifications made a new selection scheme emerged that improves up to 20% in the number of evaluations needed by the self-adjusting (1 + (λ, λ)) GA on OneMax.

+## Run demo

+To run a demo on a Jupyter notebook, you can download open comparison-evolutionary-algorithms/code/Demo.ipynb and try three different algorithms solving the OneMax problem.
+It also has a presentation format.

+## Run code

+To run the code use the python program comparison-evolutionary-algorithms/code/master.py and run it using the flags explained on  	comparison-evolutionary-algorithms/Dissertation Report.pdf or use -h when running the script to get more information on usage.